aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/efficient-image-handling-java-aspose-imaging/_index.md

 **Explanation:**
 - **`resizeWidthProportionally()`**: Adjusts the width, automatically updating the height to maintain proportionality.
 This is ideal when you need to **resize images for web** thumbnails.

-### Feature 3: Resizing an Image Proportionally by Height
+### Feature 3: resizing an image proportionally by height

 This feature allows resizing based on a new height while maintaining aspect ratio.